Crisis-hit EU airlines seek 'more balanced' passenger rights

 EU rules grant consumers immediate cash refunds for cancelled flights, plus compensation for those scrapped with less than two weeks’ notice or for delays of over three hours.
 Multibillion-euro refund bills exacerbated the cash crunch for many airlines early in the pandemic.

-"When events like mass cancellations get put in place this law is not flexible enough to handle such events," Smith said at an A4E virtual news conference, joined by the heads of easyJet (EZJ.L), IAG (ICAG.L), Lufthansa (LHAG.DE) and Ryanair (RYA.I).
+“When events like mass cancellations get put in place this law is not flexible enough to handle such events,” Smith said at an A4E virtual news conference, joined by the heads of easyJet, IAG, Lufthansa and Ryanair.

-A European Commission spokesperson did not immediately respond to a request for comment.
+The European Commission indicated it was not ready to consider any weakening of passenger rights.

+“We have always tried to strike the right balance between consumer protection and the protection of the tourism and transport industry,” an EU official said.
+“The continued and improved protection of passenger rights is crucial to ensuring the necessary consumer trust in the transport sector.”

 “We are going to legally try this,” said Johan Lundgren, who is the current A4E chairman.
 “Amazingly these monopoly air navigation service providers are being allowed to pass on 5.4 billion euros to airlines and to our customers,” he said.